-Those who are homeless or those who live in overcrowded, unsatisfactory, unsanitary houses that lack adequate heating, or are in the state of disrepair.
+Those who are homeless or those who live in overcrowded, unsatisfactory, unsanitary houses that lack adequate heating or are in a state of disrepair.

-One can get preference on medical grounds like mental or physical illness, or those with a learning disability that makes the current home unsuitable to live.
+One can get preference on medical grounds like mental or physical illness or those with a learning disability that makes the current home unsuitable for living.

-Those who live in overcrowded property that poses serious health hazards.
+Those who live in overcrowded property poses serious health hazards.